dwyl/imgup/README.md

 Successfully created/updated stack - imgup-compressor in eu-west-3
 ```

-If everything has gon to polan,
+If everything has gone according to plan,
 you should be able to see this new deployment
 in your `AWS` console!